building

 • Separate meter is required for each dwelling unit.

-• Outlets are GFCI-protected in the bathroom, kitchen countertop, and outside areas.
+• Outlets are GFCI protected in bathroom, kitchen countertop and outside areas.

 • Electrical wiring is protected with covers installed; no cords for permanent wiring.

-• A licensed electrician (who is not the owner) is required to complete electrical work on a rental property.
+• A licensed electrician is required, that is not the owner, to do the work when working on a rental property.

 Mechanical Requirements: